Innovative tools for more transparent municipalities in competition for the most influential commitment in Europe

 If the commitment to more transparent municipalities is selected as one of the most influential in Europe, it will participate in the Global OGP Summit, which will be held in South Korea at the end of the year.

-Empowering Municipal Councils is a new project designed to increase transparency and accountability in local government by strengthening municipal councils in their functions, particularly in overseeing local budgets.
+Empowering Municipal Councils is a project designed to increase transparency and accountability in local government by strengthening municipal councils in their functions, particularly in overseeing local budgets.
 The main aim of the project is to support municipalities in achieving greater openness and inclusiveness, helping to build public trust in local institutions.